How to Make Banana Nut Muffins

 How ripe should bananas be for muffins?

-Be sure to use overripe bananas for this recipe.
+Be sure to mash overripe bananas for this recipe.
 The best bananas for baking should be very well speckled or even nearly black.
 This is important when baking Banana Bread, muffins, cake, or cupcakes!

-Why use overripe bananas?
 Overripe bananas are actually significantly sweeter and will contribute more banana flavor AND more moisture to the recipe.

-How to toast nuts:
+How to mash bananas: